NiLuJe/FBInk/API.md

   The specified rectangle *must* completely fit on screen, or the ioctl will fail.

-  Note if compiled with `FBINK_FOR_KOBO` or `FBINK_FOR_CERVANTES`: the arguments are passed as-is to the ioctl, no viewport or rotation quirks are applied!
+  Note for Kobo and Cervantes: the arguments are passed as-is to the ioctl, no viewport or rotation quirks are applied!

   If you just want a full-screen refresh (which will honor `-f`, `--flash`), don't pass any suboptions, e.g., `fbink -s` (if you group short options together, it needs to be the last in its group, i.e., `-fs` and not `-sf`).